isaacbernat/presentations/optimise/final.md

 ???
 ... using that cache is actually slower than re-calculating each time the GCD!

-One possibility is that the info we wanted to store was too big and couldn't fit in the lower level caches.
+One possibility is that the info we wanted to store was **too big and couldn't fit** in the lower level caches.
 When an operation looks for information in a cache but is not there, the extra cost to go to a higher level cache (processors often have several levels) or main memory is >10x slower than the initial reading cost.

-A workaround for that would be to memoise only a subset of GCDs, those combinations of numbers which were the most costly to computations.
-But maybe this means that GCD was simply not expensive enough to be worthy of memoisation...
+A **workaround** for that would be to memoise **only a subset of GCDs**, those combinations of numbers which were the most costly to computations.
+But maybe this means that **GCD was simply not expensive** enough to be worthy of memoisation...
 In any case, we won't be adding this one to our code, since it would slow it down!

-Always remember to measure instead of relying on intuition alone!
+Always remember to **measure instead of relying on intuition** alone!

 But there are more partial computations which are expensive and are recalculated thousands of times, since the input is 100k random Ns.
 That's what we try to fix here.